The Vanishing Point

 It has no way to know.

 Your brain can sometimes detect its own gaps.
 Organizational memory is scattered across minds, systems, processes.
 When it forgets, no single part feels the absence.
-The void is everywhere and nowhere.
+The void distributes itself until no one carries enough of it to notice.

 NASA didn't forget about foam strikes like you forget a phone number.
 The information was there.
 Databases, reports, engineers' minds.
 But it didn't become institutional memory.
 It existed in limbo.
 Known but not remembered.
 Documented but not alive.